MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Design/index2.md

 To minimise data entry errors, MyPhotoSpace applies the following restrictions:

 * Each album can store a maximum of 120 photos
-* Five different categories of album are available on the gallery: animals, cars, castles, surfing, and towns
+* Five different categories of album are available in the gallery: animals, cars, castles, surfing, and towns

 Sample data stored in each table is shown below.